entitydb-io/EntityDb.NET/README.md

 ## How does EntityDb.NET implement Event Sourcing?

 There are several core objects at the heart of this implementation.
-Encalsulating these objects are various repositories.
+Encapsulating these objects are various repositories.

-1. Transaction Repository
+1. Source Repository
     - Agents
-   - Commands
+    - Deltas
     - Tags
     - Leases
+    - Aliases
 2. Snapshot Repository
     - Snapshots
-2. Entity Repository
+3. Entity Repository
     - Transaction Repository
     - Optional: Snapshot Repository
-3. Projection Repository
+4. Projection Repository
     - Transaction Repository
     - Optional: Snapshot Repository

 ### Transactions

-A transaction represents an atomic operation on multiple entities.
-A transaction is committed atomically or not at all.
-If some step in the transaction fails, the entire transaction should fail.
+A source represents an atomic operation on multiple entities.
+A source is committed atomically or not at all.
+If some step in the source fails, the entire source should fail.

 ### Agents

-An agent is an actor that can execute transactions.
-For example, if a transaction is initiated via an HTTP API, you might use the `HttpContextAgent` - it's signature includes headers and connection information, and it uses the ClaimsPrincipal to decide if an agent has a particular role required for authorized commands.
+An agent is an actor that can record sources.
+For example, if a source is initiated via an HTTP API, you might use the `HttpContextAgent` - it's signature includes headers and connection information.

-### Commands
+### Delta

-A command represents the intent to perform some operation on a single entity.
-Going back to the bank account example, one command could be `PerformDeposit` while another could be `PerformWithdrawl`.
-The things that you can do are commands.
+A delta represents a change to a single entity.
+Going back to the bank account example, one delta could be `PerformDeposit` while another could be `PerformWithdrawl`.
+The things that you can do (commands), as well as things that are done elsewhere (events), are delta.

 ### Tags